joejag/are-we-really-engineers-slides/notes/overview.md

 ========================

 ## Cultivation
  * A few other metaphors have been suggested: art, music, craft, pottery, Grace Hopper said it's like planning dinner..
-I suggest an agricultural one...
+I suggest something a little more down to earth.
+ * Software development isn't a mechanical beast, it's organic in it's nature.
- * Developers are more like gardeners as suggested in the Pragmatic Programmer (growing OO systems, prune undesirable wayward bits, sometimes removing a big bit the architect put in)
+ * Developers are more like gardeners (growing OO systems, prune undesirable wayward bits, sometimes removing a big bit the architect put in)
- * Managers are more like farmers. (they cannot perfectly predict, just create the conditions that things will flourish). (gag: factory farming)
+ * Managers are more like farmers. (they shoudn't try to perfectly predict the future, just create the conditions that things will flourish). (gag: factory farming)

 ## A Richer ground for metaphors
  * Refactoring is like pruning